ArturSkowronski/GenCast/README.md

 1. Create a CSV file with article links at `~/Materials/dd-MM-YYYY.csv` (e.g., `~/Materials/08-07-2025.csv`)
    - The CSV should contain URLs in a column named `url`, `link`, `URL`, or `Link`
    - Or the URLs can be in the first column
+   - Or, use the Hacker News integration to generate a CSV automatically.

 2. Run the script:
    ```bash